A light, filling creamy 3-in-1 Artichoke Arugula Soup that’s healthy and combines artichoke hearts and arugula!

 - Break apart the artichoke hearts and add them to the onion mixture.
 Lower the heat to low-medium, cover your pot and let simmer for 5 minutes.
 Using 1/2 Cup of the vegetable broth, puree the tofu with it until completely smooth in a food processor or blender.

 - Carefully add the artichoke mixture to your food processor and pulse until slightly chunky (as shown).
 Or completely smooth if that’s more your style.

 - Transfer mixture back to the pot with heat at medium, stir the nutritional yeast, lemon juice and arugula into to the soup.
 Add remaining vegetable broth until you’ve reached a desirable consistency.
 Season with salt and pepper, serve very warm.
 Garnish with a couple of arugula leaves and a sprinkle of nutritional yeast/black pepper.

+For a dip: Use only 1/2 C. of vegetable broth, and keep mixture relatively chunky.
+Garnish with Smoked Paprika and Vegan Parmesan.
 For a side: Use only 1/2 C. Vegetable Broth, and 3 C. Arugula.
 Add a splash of liquid smoke for a change of flavor.

 The bloghop, this month, is filled with some amazing blogs!
 I love that I’m able to be a part of it, and continue to share the foodie love.
 Here’s a list of the bloggers that are participating!